 Ice Age: Continental Drift - At Least There are No Dinosaurs in this One

 "Ice Age: Continental Drift" (2012) is the follow-up to 2009's "Ice Age: Dawn of the Dinosaurs," 2006's "Ice Age: The Meltdown," and 2002's "Ice Age."
 "Continental Drift" was yet another blockbuster box office success in the "Ice Age" juggernaut.
-It took in $874 million worldwide, virtually assuring that this will not be the end of Sid the Sloth (John Lequizamo), Diego the prehistoric tiger (Denis Leary), Manny the Mammoth (Ray Romano), Ellie the Mammoth (Queen Latifah), the possum brothers (Seann William Scott and Josh Peck), Buck the weasel (Simon Pegg), and, last but not least, Scrat the squirrel (Chris Wedge).
+It took in $874 million worldwide, virtually assuring that this will not be the end of Sid the Sloth (John Leguizamo), Diego the prehistoric tiger (Denis Leary), Manny the Mammoth (Ray Romano), Ellie the Mammoth (Queen Latifah), the possum brothers (Seann William Scott and Josh Peck), Buck the weasel (Simon Pegg), and, last but not least, Scrat the squirrel (Chris Wedge).
 When the recurring cast list of an animated film starts getting that long, you know it is a bit long in the tooth.
-However, against all the odds, the "Ice Age" series has endured to become one of the most successful Hollywood franchises in history.
+However, against all the odds, the "Ice Age" series endured.
+It became one of the most successful Hollywood franchises in history.

 It is several years after the events of "Dawn of the Dinosaurs," and Manny and Ellie have a teenage daughter, Peaches (Keke Palmer) who has become interested in boys.
 This subplot, though, gets quickly swept aside by larger events.
 Meanwhile, Sid reunited with his family but again has been abandoned along with his Granny (Wanda Sykes).